Towards Interactive and Learnable Cooperative Driving Automation: a Large Language Model-Driven Decision-Making Framework: Interactive and learnable LLM-driven cooperative driving framework

 The conflict coordinator identifies all potential conflicts in the current environment and assesses the severity of each conflict based on the current state of both vehicles involved.
 To quantify the degree of conflict severity, the time difference to the conflict point as the surrogate indicator, defined as:

-where $TTCP$ is the time to conflict point based on the vehicle's current distance to conflict point $d$ and speed.
+where $TTCP$ is the time to conflict point based on the vehicle's current distance to conflict point $d$ and speed $v$.
 Among them, when $\Delta TTCP$ is less than 2s, it signifies a serious conflict, requiring at least one of them must take an emergency brake.
 If $\Delta TTCP$ falls between 2s and 5s, it is considered that there is a general conflict between the two vehicles, and at least one vehicle should slow down and yield.
-When the $\Delta TTCP$ is between 5s and 8s, the vehicles are considered to have a slight collision, and neither vehicle should accelerate simultaneously.
+When the $\Delta TTCP$ is between 5s and 8s, the vehicles are considered to have a slight collision, and vehicles should not accelerate simultaneously.
 When $\Delta TTCP$ is greater than 8s, it is considered safe that the conflict will not cause a collision.
+After discretizing $\Delta TTCP$ into several intervals, the different action risk is described in prompt tailored to the severity of the conflict.

 The conflict coordinator determines the passing sequence of vehicles in each conflict pair based on the severity of the conflict.
-In this process, traffic rules and social norms in the driving process are simultaneously considered by the conflict coordinator.
+Based on the generated scenario description, information such as the distance to the conflict point and the time to the conflict point is derived to characterize the conflict description.
+In this process, the conflict coordinator utilizes the conflict description while simultaneously considering traffic rules and social norms in driving to produce the negotiation result.
 For example, as shown in Fig.~\ref{problem}, according to traffic rules, turning vehicles should yield to going-straight vehicles.
 Hence, after negotiation, the conflict coordinator determines that $\text{CAV}_2$ should yield in this pair of conflicts.
 The negotiation result and reasons are sent to the decision function to make the final decision.
 However, it is important to note that the negotiation result is advisory, and the final decision also depends on other factors in the ego vehicle's surrounding environment.